Ferdinand Schauss

-Ferdinand Schauss, or Schauß (27 October 1832, in Berlin – 20 October 1916, in Berlin) was a German painter who specialized in portraits, genre scenes and mythological characters.
+Ferdinand Schauss, or Schauß (27 October 1832 – 20 October 1916) was a German painter who specialized in portraits, genre scenes and mythological characters.

 Biography

 Schauss was the son of a Berlin merchant.
 He attended the Friedrichswerdersches Gymnasium, a prestigious school established by Frederick William, Elector of Brandenburg.
 Later, he studied art with Carl Steffeck at the Prussian Academy of Arts.
 From 1856, he continued his studies with Léon Cogniet in Paris at the École des Beaux Arts.